django/deps/accepted/0019-technical-governance-6x.rst

 Elections of the Steering Council are triggered by any of the following events:

-* The Annual Release of Django for an even numbered year if no election of the Steering Council has yet occurred since the previous even numbered year.
+* The Annual Release of Django for an odd numbered year if no election of the Steering Council has yet occurred since the previous odd numbered year.

 * The resignation or another event that leaves Steering Council with fewer than three elected members.
 This is to prevent the majority